emmercm/www/src/blog/_bash-euxo.md

 set -o pipefail

 # Because 'set -o pipeline' does not cause early termination,
-# 'echo' will still be invoked, but the overall pipeline will fail
+# the first 'echo' will still be invoked, but the overall pipeline will fail
-false | echo "this will print"
+false | echo "this will print" && echo "but this won't"
 ```

 ## Where you _should_ use it